antennapedia/antennapedia.com/src/thick/mc_10_made_to_measure.md

 She pulled a chair over to him, and Malcolm resolutely looked away.
 He didn't fucking comment on Clara's height, not if he valued having an unbruised arse.
 To be honest, some nights he valued the reverse.
 But tonight he kept his jaw clenched and contained himself to holding out an arm when she wanted to stretch the tape along it.
 Tonight he was feeling off-balance and uncertain what she was up to.
 Tonight he felt like a right cunt.
 There he stood, arms out, legs slightly spread, while Clara held a dress-maker's measure against him in the strangest fucking places.
 Around his waist, yeah, sure, that he expected.
 Across his shoulders.
 Around his chest at tit level, which reminded him uncomfortably that Clara liked pinching his tits hard enough to bring him to tears.
 Uncomfortably?
 Maybe that wasn't the word.
 His cock twitched, dangling there out in front of him, all hard and heavy and conspicuous.

 He was conscious of his body in ways he rarely was.
-He was skinny cunt, yes, she'd told him that.
+He was a skinny cunt, yes, she'd told him that.
 No time to eat.
 No interest in food, really.
 No hair to speak of, and he'd never learned if she liked that or not.
 The sweat was trickling down his side, of course, from sheer nerves, the way it always did on their nights together.
 He suddenly worried about whether he stank after a day rampaging around yelling.
 He hadn't had time to shower.
 Realistically, no, he didn't stink, because he hadn't worked up much of a sweat, and Clara had never shown any signs of minding his sweat, and fuck him, he was distracting himself from this because he was hard and Clara was touching him.
 Measuring along the inside of his thigh, from his arse-crack to his ankle.
 From his ballsack to his ankle.
 Around his thigh.

 He swallowed.
 Did he fucking measure up?
 Did he compete?
 Were his balls big enough for her?
 Was his prick thick enough?
 He'd never worried about this shite before, always thought he'd had enough cock for any woman, but now she fucking knew exactly how much there was because she was holding a fucking measuring tape along the underside.
 Her hands were on him.
 He went very still, because her hands near his balls could be dangerous, and at best they were a fucking tease.